Emulator Issues #8161

 And I have no idea why, it's running almost identical code on both backends (the DirectX code is theoretically slightly worse) it doesn't use atomics (yet)

-Updated by seapancake almost 9 years ago
+Updated by seapancake about 9 years ago

 I can replicate this on my Geforce GTX 970 (359.09) consistently in OpenGL and can confirm issue doesn't happen in D3D.
 When entering/exiting the pipe the fps drops to about ~30fps and the pipe sound stutters